ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 - The smoothness and separability of the Gaussian removes the need of the kernel truncation in the free direction.
-- Fourier transform of the Gaussian decays quickly and it compensates the loss of accuracy in calculating the Fourier transform of the data, no upsampling is needed.
+- No upsampling is needed since the Fourier transform of the Gaussian decays quickly and it compensates the loss of accuracy in calculating the Fourier transform of the data.

 #pagebreak()